mehov/bot-clock/README.md

 ## bot-clock

-Simple Telegram bot that sends you a message with the current time at a given interval.
+Simple Telegram bot that sends you a message with the current time.

 Use it to test setting up bots that work in the background in a cloud / app service environment.